26 Sights in Brandenburg an der Havel, Germany (with Map and Images)

 22. Sekretariatshaus

-The secretarial and syndicate house is a historical and striking semi-detached house in the city of Brandenburg an der Havel.
-The building halves were created in the 16th century.
-The double building is designated as a monument.
+The Secretariat and Syndicate House is a historic and eye-catching semi-detached house in the city of Brandenburg an der Havel.
+The halves of the building were built in the 16th century.
+The double building is designated as an architectural monument.

 Wikipedia: Sekretariats- und Syndikatshaus (DE), Heritage Website